Paul Reed Smith DGT

 Some issues I've had with the latest DGT versions I've owned since 2020:

 Major tuning issues with the new nut.
-Ever since PRS switched over to this new bone nut I've had nothing but problems with the tuning.
+Ever since PRS switched over to this new bone nut, I've had nothing but problems with the tuning.
 The first DGT I received with the new nut had a major ping/string hangup problem.
-It actually went back to the factory twice for a new nut replacement and even after that, there were problems.
+It actually went back to the factory twice for a new nut replacement, and even after that, there were problems.
 I wound up selling that guitar and waiting a few months to get another one.
-I thought maybe they were working on that issue and I would give it time to clear up.
-I purchased another DGT months later and guess what?
+I thought maybe they were working on that issue, and I would give it time to clear up.
+I purchased another DGT months later, and guess what?
 The same issue existed with the new guitar.
-I tried dealing with it but again, I wound up selling it.
-I waited a year before I purchased another one and again, tuning issues.
-I decided to change the nut to the old black nut and wouldn't you know, absolutely no issues whatsoever.
-I recently found another DGT-Gold Top (2023) that I like and fresh out of the box it plays great with no nut/tuning issues whatsoever.
-The store that I purchased it from shipped the guitar detuned which caused two stress cracks, one on each end of the body where the tremolo rests on the body.
-I don't know why anybody would detune the guitar down for shipping, I've handled thousands of guitars over the years (Yes, that's thousands) from all over the world and never had an issue due to keeping the guitar fully in tune.
+I tried dealing with it, but again, I wound up selling it.
+I waited a year before I purchased another one, and again, tuning issues.
+I decided to change the nut to the old black nut, and wouldn't you know, absolutely no issues whatsoever.
+I recently found another DGT-Gold Top (2023) that I like, and fresh out of the box, it plays great with no nut/tuning issues whatsoever.
+The store that I purchased the Gold Top from shipped the guitar detuned, which caused two stress cracks, one on each end of the body, where the tremolo rests on the body.
+I don't know why anybody would detune the guitar down for shipping.
+I've handled thousands of guitars over the years (Yes, that's thousands) from all over the world and never had an issue due to keeping the guitar fully in tune.
 It also had a funky pickup selector switch that would not connect properly in the bridge position.
-I made some adjustments and so far so good.
-The switch also moves around and I can't seem to tighten it enough without doing some damage to the finish.
-Another issue I'm having is the tuning buttons are loose, so when you play the guitar they vibrate enough to be annoying.
-I contacted PRS and their advice was to put some LocTite on the threads of the button screws.
+I made some adjustments, and so far, so good.
+The switch also moves around, and I can't seem to tighten it enough without doing some damage to the finish.
+Another issue I'm having is that the tuning buttons are loose, so when you play the guitar, they vibrate enough to be annoying.
+I contacted PRS, and their advice was to put some LocTite on the threads of the button screws.
 I hope this isn't a new standard for PRS quality control.

 This turned out to be longer than I expected.

-The PRS DGT is one of my favorite all-time guitars that I own and I hope to be able to keep one for a long time.
-It’s just a great all-around guitar to have and I just keep going back to it.
-I got over all the negative things that have been said about these guitars and just enjoy them for what it is.
-It’s inspiring to play and now I have that McCarty with trem I was looking for.
+The PRS DGT is one of my favorite all-time guitars that I own, and I hope to be able to keep one for a long time.
+It’s just a great all-around guitar to have, and I keep going back to it.
+I got over all the negative things that have been said about these guitars and enjoy them for what they are.
+It’s inspiring to play, and now I have that McCarty with trem I was looking for.

 Thank you to David Grissom for all the inspiration.